roerohan/vscode-MongoSnippets-NodeJS/README.md

    - Field name suggestions for models, after occurence of `modelname.` and within `{...}`.
    - Code optimization.
 * Bug fixes: Modelname suggestions work again.

-### v1.0.14

-* Bug fixes: Direct to source file on select

-### v1.0.13

-* Feature:
-   - Changed icon and banner color
-   - Optimized code
-   - Files where the models were created are identified
-   - Modelname selection in quickPick takes to model source
-* Bug fixes: Asynchronous code which might not have worked always

-### v1.0.12

-* Bug Fixes: See existing models command activates extension

 -----------------------------------------------------------------------------------------------------------